 Tricia Ritchie joined ACT for Alexandria in October of 2019, bringing with her almost two decades of professional development experience.
 She currently serves as Development Officer, where she provides strategic oversight of ACT’s development program and helps build a strong donor base to support ACT’s community-building initiatives.

 Prior to joining ACT, Tricia provided consulting services to local nonprofits and specialized in program evaluation and advising clients on fund development, solicitations, data collection and evaluation, and organizational development.
 Before opening her consulting practice, Tricia held the position of Associate Director of Development at Maret School in Washington, D.C., where she oversaw their Major Gifts, Annual Giving, and Planned Giving programs.
 She also worked on all aspects of a $25 million fundraising campaign for the school.

 Tricia holds a B.A. from the College of William and Mary.
 Valuing community both in the workplace and in her personal life, she has served as a Girl Scout leader for six years and as a member of the Diaconate of First Baptist Church of Alexandria.
 Tricia lives in Alexandria with her husband, Branden, and their two children.

 Sally Bolger Gardner joined ACT in September 2017, returning to Alexandria, her hometown, from 11 years in the Northern California town of Grass Valley.
 Sally’s background is primarily in office administration and human resources with minor detours for graduate school and raising two children, Sam and Clara, whom she and her husband, Gary, adopted from Bolivia.
 Sally is looking forward to working with the ACT team and re-rooting herself within the Alexandria community.

-Leeann Napoleon joined ACT in September 2019 and brings over 16 years of experience in managing daily operations of administration, data management, and capacity building for healthcare specialty centers.
-As the Development Program Coordinator, she provides day-to-day support for donor-advised fund holders and is committed to ACT’s mission to support local nonprofits who serve vulnerable and at-risk populations throughout the Alexandria community.
+Leeann Napoleon joined ACT in September 2019 and brings over 16 years of experience in managing daily operations of administration, data management, and capacity building for organizations.
+As the Development Program Manager, she provides day-to-day support for donor-advised fund holders and is committed to ACT’s mission to support local nonprofits who serve vulnerable and at-risk populations throughout the Alexandria community.